AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ## Overview

-Surface charts (or 3D Surface plot) are useful when you want to find the optimum combinations between two sets of data.
+A Surface chart (or 3D Surface plot) is a chart type used for finding the optimum combinations between two sets of data.
 As in a topographic map, the colors and patterns indicate the areas that are in the same range of values.

+This article explains how to create a basic Surface chart as well as configure settings that are specific to the type.
+You can also see the table below to get a brief overview of the Word Tree's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><td>Modules</td><td>[Core](../Quick_Start/Modules#core) + [Surface](../Quick_Start/Modules#surface)</td></tr>